mitchelljustin/pragmatic-lightning/index.md

 })
 ```

 Let's test it.
-Note we use the `curl -v` option to obtain the "X-Purchase-Id" header.
+Restart the server and use the `curl -v` option to obtain the "X-Purchase-Id" header.
 ```sh
 $ curl -v localhost:8000/weather
 ...